{\mu}Split: efficient image decomposition for microscopy data: Our Approach

-\miniheadline{Implementation of \muSplit} The implementation of \muSplit is based on the implementation of \HVAEs in~\cite{Prakash2020-wr}.
-The original input patch $x_p$ is fed to the first input branch (IB).
-The output of this IB is fed to the first bottom up (BU) block, which downsamples the input via strided convolutions, whose output is then passed to some residual blocks (see supplement), and finally zero padded to regain the same spatial dimension as the input it received.
+\miniparagraph{Implementation of \regularLC} Overall architecture is shown in Figure~\ref{fig:overall_architecture}(a).
+Primary input patch $x_p$ is fed to the first input branch (IB).
+The output of this IB is fed to the first bottom up (BU) block, which downsamples the input via strided convolutions, whose output is then passed to some residual blocks (see Supp. figure~\textit{S.1}), and finally zero padded to regain the same spatial dimension as the input it received.
 The output of the first BU block is concatenated with the output of the second IB, which has received the first lower resolution input containing additional lateral context, $x_{(p,1)}$.
+Zero-padding followed by concatenation ensures pixelwise alignment between IB's output and BU's output.
 We use $1\times1$-convolutions to merge these concatenated channels and feed the resulting layer into the next BU block.
-This procedure gets repeated for every hierarchy level in the given \HVAE.
+This procedure gets repeated for every hierarchy level in the given \HVAE. \figReceptiveField

 Once the topmost hierarchy level is reached, the last layer is fed into the topmost top down (TD) block.
 A TD block consist of some residual layers, followed by a stochastic block as they are used in \HVAEs.
-The output of the stochastic block is center-cropped to half size and upsampled via transpose convolutions before again being fed through some residual layers (see supplement for details).
+The output of the stochastic block is center-cropped to half size and upsampled via transpose convolutions before again being fed through some residual layers ((see Supp. figure~\textit{S.1})).
 Cropping and upsampling ensures that the output of the TD block matches the next lower hierarchy level.
 The output of the TD block is, similar to before, first concatenated with the output of the bottom up computations and then fed through $1\times 1$-convolutions.

-Once we reach the the bottom hierarchy level, the output of the last TD block is fed through an output block (OB) composed of some additional convolutional layers, giving us the final predictions of $d_1$ and $d_2$.
+Once we reach the bottom hierarchy level, the output of the last TD block is fed through an output block (OB) composed of some additional convolutional layers, giving us the final predictions of $d_1$ and $d_2$.